COPRS/infrastructure/doc/how-to/Apps.md

 | package_name | Name of the parent directory of your app folder.
 This directory is referenced as a package. |
 | package_path | Absolute path of the package folder. |

-All variables defined in the inventory such as the `app_vars.yaml` variables can also be exploited in the applications.
+All variables defined in the inventory under `inventory/mycluster/group_vars/all` can be used, you may create a new file under the `apps` inventory subfolder if it does not already exists to store additional variables.

 ### More documentation